-To prevent dehydration, encourage teens to drink fluid regularly during physical activity
+To prevent dehydration, encourage teens to drink fluids regularly during physical

-and drink several glasses of water or other fluid after the physical activity is completed.
+activity and drink several glasses of water or other fluid after the physical activity

 To find more information about the Dietary Guidelines for Americans, 2015–2020 and to determine the correct dietary recommendations for your child’s age, sex, and